How to Become a Unicorn: 7 Startup Development Stages

 Enjoy reading!

-According to Investopedia, Startup refers to a company in the first stages of its operations with three main features
+According to Investopedia, Startup refers to a company in the first stages of its operations, characterized by three main features:

-• the company should offer one product or service that is expected to have a market fit
+• the company should offer a single product or service that is expected to have a market fit;

 Difference Between Startup and Small Business